q3769/conseq4j/README.md

 ConcurrentSequencer conseq = Conseq.newBuilder().maxConcurrentExecutors(10).build();
 ```

-## Full disclosure: the "asynchronous conundrum"
+## Full disclosure: the Asynchronous Conundrum
 For a multi-threaded/concurrent system, there are generally two approaches to ensure correct order of message processing:
 1. Proactive/Preventive: This is on the technical level.
 Sometimes we can make sure that related messages are never processed out of order.
 This implies that
 - The message producer ensures that messages are posted to the messaging provider in correct order.